TechServiceConseil/techsc_orangepi/README.md

 ## TechSCOrangepi

 ## Description
 This project is the Node-Red project we use on Orangepi.
-It works with the other repo TechSCPhone.
-This one handle all we need for orangepi et the other one handle our phone
+It works with the others repos TechSCPhone and TechSCBase.
+This one handle all we need for orangepi and gpio and the other one handle our phone
 This setup is needed to be a full portative solar powered 5V Dolibarr with net connectivity via 3G than can be prodvide by phone.

 ## Badges